How to care for & clean jewellery

 Other jewellery articles

-Most gemstones don't require any special care, aside from the care you'd take with your jewellery in general.
+Most gemstone jewellery doesn't require any special care, aside from the care you'd take with your jewellery in general.

 However, softer gemstones do need more consideration.
-Pearls and opals especially don't get on well with too much water exposure (see below).
+Pearls and opals especially don't get on well with too much water exposure (see below) and generally shouldn't be put into an ultrasonic cleaner.

-Pearls can also absorb makeup and perfumes, which can discolour them, so we recommend applying these things and washing you hands before putting your pearls on.
+Pearls can also absorb makeup and perfumes which can discolour them, so we recommend applying these products and washing you hands before putting your pearls on or taking them off.

-Make sure you read below for further gemstone considerations, including cleaning tips for specific types of gemstones.
+Make sure you read below for further gemstone considerations, including cleaning tips for specific types of gemstones that are a bit more delicate.

 Jewellery and water